The passage under consideration reads as follows:

-First, the Bible student must understand the meaning of the term “sanctified,” and the various uses of that term that are made by the sacred writers of the New Testament.
+First, the Bible student must understand the meaning of the terms “holy” or “sanctified” and the various ways the original Greek word was used by the sacred writers of the New Testament.

 The word appears in two grammatical forms in the New Testament.
 The noun is